As an Amazon Associate I earn from qualifying purchases.

 Smoker and smoke choice is yours.
 I like to use hickory wood.
 But any hardwood or orchard wood would be nice: oak, maple, cherry, apple.
 This is also a place for mesquite, if you like that wood.

 I set the smoker to 200°F. Remember, the wings are already cooked, they just need smoke time and time for the BBQ sauce to set.
 Minimum of 30 minutes, and I wouldn’t go more than 3 hours.
-I pulled them at 90 minutes.
+I tend to pull them at 90 minutes.